 We look forward to seeing you live your Catholic Christian Faith here at St. James among us all!

-Father Leonard, Father Cody, Father Manny, Deacon Dave, Deacon James, and Deacon Bill
+Father Grassi, Father Cody, Father Manny, Deacon Dave, Deacon James, and Deacon Bill